alstampe/Capstone---NLP-project/capstone report template.md

 As described in the capstone project proposal, the three parts of my project are all of a nature where sharp metrics are not always present.
 The individual tasks may produce some comparable values, but more important is the subjective opinion ie:

-'Is this a good topic extraction from the given book?'
+1) Similarity - words
+ - 'Does the word pairing examples on the vectorized data mase sense?'

+2) Similarity - books
-'Does the book similarity look sensible, given my knowledge of the books?'.
+ - 'Does the book similarity look sensible, given my knowledge of the books?'.

-Similarity - words

-Similarity - books

-Topic extraction
+3) Topic extraction
+ - 'Is this a good topic extraction from the given book?'

 In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
 These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
 Questions to ask yourself when writing this section:
 Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?